Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Freemans Reach has 21 active public transport stops, all of which are bus stops.
-These stops are served by a total of 29 different routes that together offer 251 weekly passenger trips.
-The accessibility to these stops is rated as good, with residents on average being located just 253 meters from the nearest stop.
+Freemans Reach has 21 operational public transport stops, all of which are bus stops.
+These stops are served by 29 different routes that collectively facilitate 251 weekly passenger trips.
+The accessibility of transport in the area is deemed good, with residents typically residing 253 meters away from the nearest stop.
+As a predominantly residential region, most commuting is outward-bound.
+Cars remain the primary mode of transportation, used by 94% of residents, while walking accounts for 4%.
+On average, there are 2.2 vehicles per dwelling, exceeding the regional norm.

 Frequently Asked Questions - Transport